RaphaelTurtlePower/objc_ios_guides/iOS-1-day-Weekend-Workshop.md

 ## Roles

 In order to run the workshop, we typically recommend 3-4 people helping out.
-There should be 1-2 instructors and 1-2 TAs helping out:
+There should be **1-2 instructors** and **1-2 TAs helping out**:

-* Instructor should be leading the session by giving step-by-step instructions and explaining each step and concept as it comes up.
+* **Instructor** should be leading the session by giving step-by-step instructions and explaining each step and concept as it comes up.
 Might be completing the app on the projector alongside students.
 If there are multiple instructors, they might switch off to co-teach between sections of the day.
-* TA should be acting as support for the attendees circling around them during each step to ensure they don’t get stuck or left too far behind.
+* **TA** should be acting as support for the attendees circling around them during each step to ensure they don’t get stuck or left too far behind.
 The TAs should be the “eyes and ears” of the instructors to help adjust the pacing.

 ## Tips